 Shopping.
 Both locals and visitors go to Altyn Asyr Bazaar in Choganly, where many items, including traditional fabrics and hand-woven carpets, can be bought.
 Modern shopping areas are mostly found in central streets, including the modern Berkarar mall and Paýtagt and Aşgabat shopping centers.
 The local residents like traditional bazaars: Russian bazaar, Teke bazaar, Daşoguz bazaar, Mir bazaar, Jennet bazaar, etc. The Turkish-owned Yimpas department store closed as of December 2016.

 Transportation.
 The city is served by the Ashgabat International Airport.
 Turkmenistan Airlines has its headquarters in the city.
-Ashgabat offers air service to and from all the major cities of the Turkmenistan, as well as some destinations in Asia and Europe.
+Ashgabat offers air service to and from all the major cities of Turkmenistan, as well as some destinations in Asia and Europe.
 Ashgabat is served by the following foreign airlines: Belavia, Lufthansa, Turkish Airlines, S7 Airlines, flydubai, China Southern Airlines and Uzbekistan Airways.

-In Ashgabat, there are two intercity bus stations, one located near the Teke Bazaar, the second at the old airport.
+In Ashgabat, there are two intercity bus stations, one located near the Teke Bazaar, and the second at the old airport.
 There are daily buses to Archman, Dashoguz and Turkmenabat.
 The new International Passenger Bus Terminal of Ashgabat was inaugurated on September 5, 2014.

 On October 18, 2006, the Ashgabat Cable Car opened, connecting the city with the foothills of the Kopetdag.